Academic Programs International

 API encourages students to become involved in activities outside the classroom with the help of the onsite staff.
 API will organize social and cultural activities, short excursions to nearby places of interest, overnight trips within the host country, and even social dinners at local establishments.

-UW-L students should apply directly with API and submit the UW-L Study Abroad~Exchange Application and $50 application fee to the Office of International Education.
+UW-L students should apply directly with API and complete OIE's Application Process.
+Submit the $50 application fee and original transcripts to the Office of International Education.

 ATTENTION SPANISH MAJOR AND MINOR STUDENTS:

 The Department of Modern Languages requires